KannonZenetism/zenetism-field-physics/lattice-mathematics/lmx/orientation-emanation-math.md

-# LMX — Orientation, Emanation, and the Mathematics of the Lattice
+# LMX: Orientation, Emanation, and the Mathematics of the Lattice
 *An extension note for the Lattice Mathematics framework*

 ## Purpose